 In a team environment, where people are empowered to lead, new ideas produce change.

 Often faster than any other way.

-I’ve tried to practice this as a leader.
 That’s why I encourage attending conferences when possible.
-I pass along blogs and podcasts.
-We often read books together as a staff.
+I pass along blogs, podcasts and articles I read.
+We have often read books together as a staff.

-Recently, our staff took this principle to a new level.
-We used training budget and our ministerial staff and spouses traveled to Asheville, NC.
-We went to learn from Biltmore Baptist Church.
-Pastor Bruce Frank is leading an exceptional team at a church several times larger than our church.
-Like Immanuel, they are an older established church, but they have figured out some things we are still learning.
-We toured the church and then each staff member at Immanuel met with their counterpart staff member at Biltmore.
-We asked questions and explored their story.
-It was insightful.
+One way we practiced this was in the most recent church where I served as pastor.
+We often used training budget to take our entire ministerial staff and spouses to another city and church several times larger than our church.
+They had usually figured out some things we were still learning.
+We toured the church and then each staff member met with their counterpart staff member at the other church.
+We would ask questions and explore their story.
+It was always insightful.

 Do you want to encourage to encourage change quickly?
 Expose your team to some new ideas.